ZikangZhou/nim_rl/README.md

 and a collection of reinforcement learning algorithms.
 Currently, NimRL supports most of the algorithms in Chapter 4~7 of [Reinforcement Learning: An Introduction (2nd Edition)](http://incompleteideas.net/book/RLbook2018.pdf).
+Besides, Deep Q-Network is implemented based on Keras.
 Furthermore, any other 2-player games (e.g., board games like Go, Chess, and Tic-Tac-Toe) can be easily extended on NimRL.
 The games and the Tabular-based Reinfrocement Learning methods are written in C++, while some